HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

     * Kushan and Taiidan fighters and corvettes can now be EMP'd with just one squad of scouts, rather than two squads like before.

 #### Assault Craft
+* Weapon:
-Damage vs corvettes -31%
+    * Damage corvettes vs 0.8->0.29
-Damage vs frigs and capital-ships -60%
+    * Damage vs frigs and capital-ships 1.0->0.4
-Damage vs subsystems +40%
+    * Damage vs platforms 0.7->0.4

 #### Bombers
 * Speed 279->300
--Damage vs corvettes -30%
+* Weapons:
+    * Velocity 1200->1800 (so they can hit subsystems on moving carriers)
-Accuracy vs corvettes 80%->20%
+    * Damage vs corvettes 1.0->0.7
-Damage vs frigates +40%
+    * Damage vs frigates 1.05->1.2
+    * Damage vs resourcing 0.2->0.17
+    * Accuracy vs corvettes 0.8->0.2

 #### Lance Fighters
 * Speed 279->314
 * Armor 90->110
 * Small/High unit caps increased to match bombers
+* Weapon: (after the 666 bug was fixed, this weapon was overperforming vs everything)
+    * Damage vs fighters 1.0->0.3
+    * Damage vs corvettes 1.0->0.65
+    * Damage vs frigates/capitals 1.0->0.4
+    * Damage vs platforms 1.0->0.6
+    * Damage vs resourcing 0.6->0.5

 #### Corvettes
 * Armor Upgrade Cost 1600->1800 (to balance vs Hiigaran)

 #### Missile Corvettes
+* Kamikaze multiplier 1.0->0.6 (To prevent exploits)
+* Weapon:
+    * Damage vs fighters 0.155->0.07 (they now perform closer to hw2c)
-* Kamikaze multiplier 1.0->0.6 (To prevent exploits) -Damage vs hw1 fighters +110% (now performs similarly vs hw1 and hw2 fighters) Damage vs fighters -55% (they now perform closer to hw2c) Fixed a bug where they would deal zero damage to probes
+    * Damage vs hw1 corvettes 0.2->0.4 (now performs similarly vs hw1 and hw2 corvettes)
+    * Fixed a bug where they would deal zero damage to probes

 #### Laser Corvettes
 * Cost 650->625
 * Armor 480->510
+* Kamikaze multiplier 0.7->0.6 (To prevent exploits)
+* Fixed a bug with the attack script where laser corvettes would start doing evasive maneuvers and rarely attacking.
+This bug fix makes laser corvettes much more effective.
-* Kamikaze multiplier 0.7->0.6 (To prevent exploits) -Laser Corvettes were the only corvettes negatively impacted by the 666 Bug.
+* Laser Corvettes were the only corvettes negatively impacted by the 666 Bug.
 They are now performing as intended: the best anti-frigate and anti-capital ship corvette in the game.
-Fixed a bug with the attack script where laser corvettes would start doing evasive maneuvers and rarely attacking.
-This bug fix makes laser corvettes much more effective.
+* Weapon:
+    * Damage vs capitalships 0.51->0.59
+    * Damage vs resourcing 0.24->0.12

 #### Command Corvettes
 * Command Systems Research Time 60->45
 * Cost 400->750
-* Build Time 30->45
+* Build Time 30->45 (slows down the replenishment of these powerful units)
 * Armor 900->1000
--Build Time 30->45 +50% (slows down the replenishment of these powerful units) -Attack/accuracy bonus range -51% (forces these ships to be on the front line so they can be countered)
+* Ability damage/accuracy effect range 4500->2200 (forces these ships to be on the front line so they can be countered)

 #### Minelayer Corvettes
 * Cost 800->400 (to balance vs hw1)